 Other benefits included greater control over the welding arc and relatively easy operator training.
 And as with the RMD process, flux-cored welding substantially reduced the amount of starts and stops needed to complete the joint (compared to stick welding).

 Together with the RMD process and metal-cored wire for the root passes, these advantages ensured that Daqing Oil Field Company gained the best productivity and quality for their portion of the Petro China (CNPC) WEST-EAST III pipeline project, all while simplifying training and minimizing costs.

 Multiprocess, multi-operator welder generator

 Contractors also used Big Blue® Duo Pro multiprocess and multi-operator welder/generators for some of its flux-cored welding, as well.

 According to Shan, Daqing Oil Field Company especially enjoyed the “good fuel economy and low noise, as well as the higher output,” from the machine.

-same time, without sacrificing output or requiring additional investment in equipment, effectively doubling productivity on those joints.
-In essence, it is one dependable engine with two premium pipe-quality arcs; the welding operators can work independently of one another without concern of arc interaction.
+The Big Blue Duo Pro allows two welding operators to weld simultaneously, without sacrificing output, effectively doubling productivity per joint.
+It is one dependable engine with two premium pipe-quality arcs.
+The welding operators can work independently of one another without concern of arc interaction.

-Further, the machine offers efficient, stable generator power that makes it durable enough to withstand the rigors of welding in the extreme temperatures and terrain of China.
+Further, the machine offers efficient, stable generator power, making it durable enough to withstand the rigors of welding in the extreme temperatures and terrain of China.